rperezme-data/DAB_H03_Python-challenge/README.md

 The dictionary structure provides a simple way to generate the election results using *{key:value}* pairs to display the complete *List of candidates* who received votes, the *Percentage of votes* and the *Number of votes* each candidate won.
 The winner candidate is selected calling the `max()` and `get()` built-in functions.

-At the end, the script generates a report through a function and writes the report to an output file (txt) and print it to the terminal.
+At the end, the script generates an *Election Results* report through a function and writes the report to a TXT output file and prints it to the terminal.

 ## 3. PyBoss
 This script reads employee data from a CSV file with the following structure: